griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/03_first_workflow.md

 # First Workflow

 ## Overview
 In this section we're going to create the first workflow in our Movie Comparison application.
-By the end of this section you will have a workflow that lets you create a cursury comparision between two movies.
+By the end of this section you will have a workflow that lets you create a cursory comparison between two movies.

 For example, if you pass it these two descriptions: